cloudhotspot/pypackage-docker/README.md

 ...
 ```

-Create the base image using the `make image docker/base` command:
+Create the base image using the `make image docker/base` command.
+The base image should include any common dependencies/configuration settings to both development/test images and production images.
+The base image includes an entrypoint script `entrypoint.sh` that activates the Python virtual environment and runs any command in the virtual environment.
+This entrypoint is inherited by all child images, promoting reusability.

 ```bash
 $ make image docker/base